ethereum/EIPs/EIPS/eip-time-based-upgrades.md

 effect may be that only the most recent network upgrade would appear to activate.

-After the upgrade transition completes the Hard Fork Coordinator will update the Meta-EIP to note what the transition block was, in addition to preserving the transition time.
+After the upgrade transition completes the Hard Fork Coordinator will update the Meta-EIP to note what the transition block was.
 Clients may incorporate this block into their genesis files as an aid to synchronization.
 This transition block number is only advisory and the time base transition rules have precedence.

-For Mainnet the `TRANSITION_INCREMENT` will be 1000.
-For testnets a `TRANSITION_INCREMENT` of 1024
-is recommended.

 ## Rationale